JeremyJStarcher/Goldfish-clone-JLCPCB/README.md

 [Goldfish](https://github.com/staticintlucas/Goldfish)
 by Lucas Jansen.

+# REV A has several design issues that make it very difficult to attach the USB connector.

+Do not use!

 ## Why?

 This board was designed to be used with JLCPCB's SMD assembly service.
 Because JLCPCB has very different requirements,